-The Riley Institute at Furman and the South Carolina Department of Education are partnering to offer South Carolina Afterschool Leaders Empowered (SCALE), a new program that will prepare individuals across the state to be strong leaders in the field of afterschool and expanded learning.
+The Riley Institute at Furman and the South Carolina Department of Education are partnering to offer South Carolina Afterschool Leaders Empowered (SCALE), a program that prepares individuals across the state to be strong leaders in the field of afterschool and expanded learning.

 Each year for the next three years, SCALE will convene a diverse cohort of 20 emerging summer and afterschool learning leaders, providing them with the tools and frameworks they need to build strong partnerships, secure funding, design and scale effective programming, and more.
 Ideal participants are leaders who work in the school district or are partnering with the school district to provide evidence-based afterschool and summer learning programs.
 Participants will receive continuing education credits for their participation.

-SCALE will be a hybrid in-person and virtual educational experience.
-The program begins with a weeklong intensive on Furman’s campus from February 20-25, 2022.
+SCALE is a hybrid in-person and virtual educational experience.
+The program begins with a weeklong intensive on Furman’s campus.
 SCALE Fellows will then participate in monthly webinars, take part in a field trip to a nationally-acclaimed summer learning program, and work on a capstone project related to afterschool or summer learning.

-The program will be grounded in deep discussion and led by a diverse faculty with afterschool and summer learning expertise.
+The program is grounded in deep discussion and led by a diverse faculty with afterschool and summer learning expertise.

 Frequently Asked Questions